SWENGG4Y2024/SWENGG4Y2024Team02/URD.md

 ## User Requirements

-### 1. User Registration and Authentication
+### 1. User Registration, Authentication, and ID Verification
-- **Requirement:** Users should be able to create an account and authenticate themselves securely.
+- **Requirement:** Users should be able to create an account, authenticate securely, and verify their identity.
-- **Description:** The platform should provide a user-friendly registration process, allowing users to sign up using email, social media accounts, or phone numbers.
-It should implement robust authentication mechanisms to ensure the security of user accounts.
+- **Description:** The platform facilitates user registration via email, social media, or phone number.
+It employs robust authentication mechanisms for account security.
+Additionally, it includes a government photo ID verification process to ensure user identity authenticity.

 ### 2. Property Search and Listing
 - **Requirement:** Users should be able to search for properties based on various criteria and view detailed listings.